U.S. lawmakers look for path ahead on billions in restaurant, small business aid - NewsBreak

 Aside from the $2 billion gap in funding for restaurants, the biggest differences between the bills is how to provide money for non-restaurant businesses and how to pay for the legislation.

-The House bill would create one pot of $13 billion for businesses with 200 or fewer employees that experienced a pandemic-related revenue loss of 40 percent or more.
+The House bill, which has seven Virginia Democratic representatives as co-sponsors, would create one pot of $13 billion for businesses with 200 or fewer employees that experienced a pandemic-related revenue loss of 40 percent or more.
 Businesses would be eligible for up to $1 million each.

 The Senate bill from Cardin and Wicker would create separate pots of money for various businesses.